PranavM4601/ChatAPP/README.md

 Building a Real-Time Chat Application using React and WebSocket.
 The application should allow users to send and receive messages in real-time, join different chat rooms, and handle basic user authentication.

+🔥 Real-Time Chat Application – Project Summary
+💬 Real-Time Messaging: Send and receive messages instantly using Socket.IO (WebSocket).

+🧑‍💻 User Login: Simulated authentication with just a username .

+🏠 Dynamic Chat Rooms: Create and join multiple chat rooms on the fly.

+📜 Message History: Displays the last all messages per room.

+🔴 Unread Message Notification: A red dot appears next to room names when new messages arrive in inactive rooms.

+📱 Responsive Design: Fully responsive layout for both desktop and mobile.

+⚛️ Tech Stack: React (Frontend), Node.js with Socket.IO (Backend), Hooks for state management.

 Here's Some images of the APP

 Login Interface :